ellipizle/html-boilerplate/README.md

 - `npm run data:img:placeholder` : Create a `.placeholder.{ext}` file by image that represent a mini version of the original one
 - `npm run fractal` : Start the fractal interface
 - `npm run browsersync` : Start the browsersync service on port `8080`
-- `npm start` : Build/monitor src files using coffeekraken-scripts-stack, start the http server as well as the livereload one
+- `npm start` : Build/monitor src files using coffeekraken-scripts-stack, start the http server as well as the browsersync one
 - `npm run server` : Start the http (PHP) server accessible on port `8181`
 - `npm run pretty-quick` : Run prettier on the entire project
 - `npm run pretty-quick-commit` : Run prettier on staged files